What to do with a Clingy Baby or Clingy Toddler

 Instead, shake off your awry plans and pick up that sweet baby who loves you so much that being put down for two seconds feels like torture.
 Enjoy that little one.
 Go read books or explore outside.
 Cuddle up on the couch, sing songs and tickle those thighs.
 I’m told the clingy days don’t last as long as they seem…supposedly.

-For more tips on pregnancy and life as a new mom, follow me on Pinterest!
+For more tips on life as a new mom, follow me on Pinterest!